Ajuga 'Chocolate Chip' Description

-Ajuga's colorful carpet is topped with dozens of 6 inch spikes of blue flowers in late spring and early summer.
-Otherwise it stays a compact 3 inches tall and can grow 8-12 inches wide in a season and up to 36 inches wide overall.
+'Chocolate Chip' ajuga forms a colorful 3" high carpet that is topped with dozens of 6" spikes of blue flowers in late spring and early summer.
+It can grow 8-12" wide in a season and up to 36" wide overall.

 Ways to Use Ajuga

 Beneath trees.
 Competes well with tree and shrub roots where other groundcovers fail.
-Their rugged disposition makes tham ideal for banks and slopes as well as a small turf substitute.
-Plant between stepping stones
+Their rugged disposition makes them ideal for banks and slopes as well as a turf substitute for small areas.
+Very nice planted between stepping stones.This low grower stays tidy all season long and can readily be combined with boxwood for an easy-care shade combination.

 Containers.
-Easy and somewhat drought proof in containers.
-Foliage spills over the sides of a pot.
+Foliage spills over the sides of a pot for an abundant, attractive look.
 Lovely in light colored contrasting containers.
-For an easy idea for all season container gardening plant a Thuja Emerald in the center of the pot and surround with Ajuga This no-fuss combination looks stellar even in winter months where there is little else to enjoy.
-Plant them in similar pots and intersperse them in the landscape where you need some color!
+For an easy idea for all season container gardening, plant Thuja 'Emerald' in the center of the pot and surround with ajuga This no-fuss combination looks stellar even in winter months when there is little else to enjoy.

 Recommended For You: